-Pre-K 4 SA is a city-funded initiative to provide full-day prekindergarten to thousands of four-year-old children in San Antonio.
-In addition, it provides professional development for teachers in early childhood education and makes grants to early childhood programs across San Antonio to expand access.
-The vision of Pre-K 4 SA is that the widespread availability of high quality early childhood education will, within a generation, elevate San Antonio’s workforce to a world class level.
-This guide will share what parents and caregivers looking for San Antonio preschools need to know about enrolling their children at one of the four education centers around the city.
+Pre-K 4 SA is a city-funded initiative to provide full-day prekindergarten to thousands of three- and four-year-old children in San Antonio.
+In addition, it provides free professional development for teachers in early childhood education and makes grants available to early childhood programs across San Antonio to increase access to high-quality early learning.
+The vision of Pre-K 4 SA is that the widespread availability of high-quality early childhood education will, within a generation, elevate San Antonio’s workforce to a world-class level.
+This guide will help educate families in San Antonio about the importance of early childhood education and builds a strong foundation for our city’s youngest learners to better prepare them for lifelong success.
+Families will also learn how to enroll their children at one of the four Pre-K 4 SA education centers around the city and also the Gardendale Early Learning Program, powered by Pre-K 4 SA.
+Open enrollment for the 2023–24 school year will begin on February 1, 2023, and continue until all spots are full.

 About Pre-K 4 SA

-Since its founding in 2013, Pre-K 4 SA has provided full-day prekindergarten for thousands of students at its four education centers.
-By focusing on four-year-old children, the program lays a foundation that will help these children perform better in school for years to come.
+Since its founding in 2012, Pre-K 4 SA has provided full-day prekindergarten for thousands of students at its four education centers.
+By focusing on three- and four-year-old children, the program lays a foundation that will help these SA children perform better in school for years to come.

 Children who attend do what they naturally do—play.
 However, the program is designed strategically so that the children’s play also helps them build memory and imagination.
 The materials and activities at the centers introduce language, math, science, and art.
 Students also build language and social skills.

-Pre-K 4 SA has a broader impact on the community through its grants program that increases quality and access in early childhood programs across San Antonio.
+Pre-K 4 SA has a broader impact on the community through its grants program that increases quality and access in San Antonio preschool programs.
 Also, educators who teach prekindergarten to third grade are welcomed for free professional development to support best practices.

 For more information, we recommend you read some of the many news stories linked at the bottom of this post.
 Also, we invite you to join the San Antonio Charter Moms discussion group on Facebook and ask questions; the group includes current and former Pre-K 4 SA families who can comment with answers about their own experiences.